 recorded at the ascending aorta level can be compared to those measured in the common carotid artery.
 This site is ideal for the acquisition

-of central blood pressure with non-invasive methods and for the analysis of all its components: - measurement of peak values of
+of central blood pressure with non-invasive methods and the analysis of all its components: - measurement of peak values of

-Systolic Blood Pressure, Telesystolic Pressure and Telediastolic Pressure at central level - decomposition of pressure wave, analysis of
+Systolic Blood Pressure, Telesystolic Pressure and Telediastolic Pressure at the central level - decomposition of pressure wave, analysis of

 systole and diastole and definition of Mean Diastolic and Systolic Blood Pressure

 - definition of the Augmentation Index, related to the level and the early rise time of the reflection wave